andrerpena/react-mde/readme.md

  - **execute**: The function that will actually execute the command.
 This function accepts 2 parameters: `text`, which is the whole textarea text before your command, and `selection`, a 2 items array containing the beggining and end of the current selection.
  Your function should return the current `text` (after your command) and the current `selection` (after your command).

-Roadmap
+## Roadmap

- ---
+  - Make it to gracefully degradate to a simple text-area when on a mobile device
   - Add support for @mentions and #hashtags with dropdown and autocomplete.
   - Add support for server-rendering the markdown preview (like GitHub does)

-Licence
+## Licence
----

 React-mde is MIT licensed

-About the author
+## About the author
----

 Made with :heart: by André Pena.
 Check out my website: http://andrerpena.me